beaverx00/chainvault/content/9. Mastering Ethereum/What is Ethereum?.md

-From a more practical perspective, Ethereum is an open source, globally decentralized computing infrastructure that executes programs called *smart contracts*.
+From a more practical perspective, Ethereum is an open source, globally decentralized computing infrastructure that executes programs called *Smart Contracts*.
 It uses a blockchain to synchronize and store the system’s state changes, along with a cryptocurrency called *ether* to meter and constrain execution resource costs.